hermangroup/docs/wallets/electrum/send-receive.rst

 .. figure:: img/receive-paid.png
    :width: 400px

-   Successfully received payment in Dash Electrum wallet
+   Successfully received payment in Historia Electrum wallet

 Once you have used an address, you can either continue using it or click **New** to generate a new address.